gopeshkhandelwal/model-optimization/fine_tuning/trl/README.md

 All steps will run sequentially, with output and logs saved to `ppo_pipeline_sanity.log` for review.

 1. **Supervised Fine-Tuning (SFT)**
-    - Trains the base Llama model on curated human demonstration data, teaching it to follow instructions and generate useful responses.
+  - Trains the base Gemma (small 270M for quick iteration) model on curated human demonstration data, teaching it to follow instructions and generate useful responses.
 LoRA adapters and Habana optimizations accelerate and scale this process.
    - Example command:
      ```bash
      python sft.py \
-       --model_name_or_path meta-llama/Llama-2-7b-hf \
+       --model_name_or_path google/gemma-3-270m \
        --dataset_name lvwerra/stack-exchange-paired \
        --output_dir ./sft_sanity \
        --do_train \